K-Tros/specification-pattern-gem/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at <github url here>.
+Bug reports and pull requests are welcome on GitHub at https://github.com/K-Tros/specification-pattern-gem.

 ## License